 Best for G Suite (Google apps) users

-While Google Duo (below) is more of a one-to-one solution, Google Hangouts is Google's option for video calling.
+While Google Duo (below) is more of a one-to-one solution, Google Meet is Google's option for video calling and sits alongside Google Chat.
 It does have a separate app, but most people who use it are customers of Google's G Suite, which is basically Gmail, Calendar and Docs but for business.

-You can start hangouts from Gmail or Google Calendar and you can video chat with individuals, conference or just text chat.
+You can start meetings from Gmail or Google Calendar and you can video chat with individuals, conference or just text chat.

-Best for calling across PCs and Macs (as well as mobile devices)
+Best for cross-device calling across PCs, Macs and mobile devices

-Even so, Skype is one of the most ubiquitous solutions and as such it's a good option just because so many people have it - as well as PC and Mac, it's also available for iOS and Android of course.
-And you can even now access it via a web browser.
-The group calling feature is also really powerful.
+Microsoft-owned Skype remains one of the most ubiquitous ways to make a video call and as such it's a good option just because so many people have it.
+As well as PC and Mac, it's also available for iOS and Android of course.

 It also integrates nicely with Office 365 and if you use this for work you'll be familiar with Skype for Business.